c3mb0/cemcp/README.md

 ## Features

 - Safe path resolution with traversal and symlink escape protection
-- Read and peek utilities with automatic MIME and encoding detection
+- Read and peek utilities with automatic MIME detection
 - Multiple write strategies: overwrite, no_clobber, append, prepend, and replace_range
 - Atomic writes and advisory file locking
 - Directory listing and globbing with `**` for recursion